RSQ Hero Banner 2024

 Julie Aker

-Vice President and General Manager, Concentrics Research, an IQVIA business
+President and Chief Executive Officer, Concentrics Research, an IQVIA business

 Julie started her career in a large healthcare system in Colorado Springs.
 Julie attended Ball State University and obtained degrees in medical technology, biology, and chemistry; her MBA work was done at the University of Colorado.
 She worked in the clinical laboratory and grew into senior management in medical affairs with over 800 healthcare providers.
 She started a healthcare consulting business within the hospital system that soon grew and became a separate business.